 I currently have The Eclipse Mosquitto MQTT broker running on the Raspberry Pi 2, 3 and 4, Buster Raspbian, not to mention countless other variations of Debian and Ubuntu on various boards used at one time or another in the past (Orange Pi, various FriendlyArm boards and many others).

 Below is the link I originally followed for the install – Mosquitto has been part of my standard install using “the script” for a long time – (last update April 2020).
 See my Bitbucket account and other parts of this blog for more on “the script”.
 I still use the Mosquitto broker having looked at several alternatives – the MOSCA Node-Red broker didn’t go anywhere – meanwhile, Mosquitto IS ready, works perfectly and it is also free and easy to use – I use it 24-7 in my own RPi4 installations here in Spain and in the UK, not to mention countless installations I’ve helped put together for others.

 I started running Mosquitto on RPI2, then RPI3 and now RPI4.
-As an alternative to Mosquitto you could now take a look at node-red-contrib-Aedes – no other installation needed (you can also use Aedes alongside Mosquitto on a different port – just put the Aedes node somewhere on one of your pages and adjust the port number – then use the normal MQTT nodes to access it).
-I used npm to install it but apparently it installs for others through the Node-Red Pallette Manager.
+As an alternative to Mosquitto you could now take a look at node-red-contrib-Aedes – no other installation needed (you can also use Aedes alongside Mosquitto on a different port – just put the Aedes node somewhere on one of your pages and adjust the port number (if Mosquitto is already on ths standard port 1883) – then use the normal MQTT nodes to access it).
+I initially used npm to install aedes but in September 2020 installed on another Rpi4 through the Node-Red Pallette Manager.
+EASY.

 This blog entry has been constructed over time going as far back as 2015…